Jars of Clay: Awards

-Jars of Clay has been nominated for and won several awards, including Grammy Awards and several of the Christian music awards, known as the GMA Dove Awards.
-Some of these successes have been collaborative efforts, including two City on a Hill albums and the inspired collaboration for the 2005 film The Chronicles of Narnia: The Lion, the Witch, and the Wardrobe.
+Jars of Clay has been nominated for and won several awards, including Grammy Awards and several other music awards, known as the GMA Dove Awards.
+Some of these successes have been collaborative efforts, including two City on a Hill albums and the inspired collaboration for the 2005 film The Chronicles of Narnia: The Lion, the Witch and the Wardrobe.
 The group has won five Broadcast Music Incorporated (BMI) awards.

 In June 2009, Jars of Clay was named as one of PeaceByPeace.com's first peace heroes.